2hwk/Q2K/README.md

                         Search valid KEYBOARD inputs
 ```

+## Changing Firmware

+**For boards with the default atmel-dfu bootloader (majority of use cases)**

+Changing firmwares from QMK to Keyplus thus involves several more steps than just simply running this utility.

+Layout yaml files can only be updated without flashing after a compiled keyplus firmware hex is flashed onto your board.
+This process is thankfully a one-off, and once you have successfully flashed the firmware to your board once, you can stop messing with flashing and compiling entirely.

+* Ensure you have all the keyplus dependencies listed [here](https://github.com/ahtn/keyplus#building).
+For building on windows 10, use the bash on windows 10 subsystem or [``msys2``](http://www.msys2.org/).

+* Compile a 32u4 keyplus firmware hex by runnnig `make` (with the correct bootloader type, i.e. `make BOARD=atmel-dfu LAYOUT_FILE=<your_layout>.yaml`).
+This can have an initial layout if you desire, otherwise can be left blank. (note: right now it is recommended to bake layouts into the initial keyplus firmware hex as bugs can occur otherwise)

+* Place your keyboard into bootloader mode.
+Hit the hardware reset button.

+* Use a flashing program of your choice (`QMK Toolbox` being the preferred method) to flash the keyplus hex file.

+* (Optional) Update the bootloader to the keyplus bootloader for 100% integration with ``keyplus flasher``, and driverless windows bootloader support.

+* Run `keyplus flasher` to either initialise the layout (if none was baked into the firmware) or update the layout.
+Use either a layout file created by this utility `q2k` or build your own in a text editor (following [these guidelines](https://github.com/ahtn/keyplus/blob/master/doc/layout_format.md))

+* From now onwards, `keyplus flasher` is all you need to update both the layout information and firmware.
+The program can also be used to flash updated keyplus firmware hexes if the bootloader was switched to `kp_boot_32u4`, otherwise `QMK toolbox` or `dfu-programmer` is needed to flash keyplus firmware updates.

+**For boards with QMK LUFA/LUFA/Caterina or other non-dfu bootloaders (OLKB boards primarily)**

+The process here is much the same except the bootloader update step is NOT optional, and you will now have to use the keyplus flasher to flash any hex (no support for it in `QMK Toolbox` yet).
+Alternatively you can forgo the live layout updating feature and use keyplus much like QMK (having to reflash firmware for layout updates), but this seems redundant.

 ## Understanding QMK's Keymap/Layout Structure - How this works

 Keymap.c files, which you may be somewhat familiar with, actually contain only some of the required layout information in QMK.